clux/magic-forest/README.md

 Probably suffers from its lack of an inplace sort/dedup combo (as far as I can tell).
 There's also appears to be no nice way to size the lists without the `[None] * x` hacks.

 Current solution is probably one of the cleanest one to read though (if you can ignore the weird semantics of `list(set(comprehension)))`).
 Unfortunately, it is also the slowest sensible language here.

+Interestingly, python2 performed about a second better than python3 here.

 #### Node
 Clocking in at just over half the time of python despite having to implement it's own filter for removing duplicate ordered elements.
 Solid effort.